Useful hints and short information on issues that may vary between the different systems

 Global working directory

 Here the xxxx has to be replaced with your userid.
+The centre files system is currently mounted on Aurora only.

 Local working directory